 24.1 The manager has the exclusive power to secure the creation and issue of participatory interests in a portfolio.

-24.2 The manager may, with the consent of the custodian and the approval of the registrar, in writing, at any time effect any subdivision or consolidation of participatory interests in issue in any particular portfolio without prejudice to the rights and privileges of the then existing investors.
+24.2 The manager may, with the consent of the custodian and the approval of the Authority, in writing, at any time effect any subdivision or consolidation of participatory interests in issue in any particular portfolio without prejudice to the rights and privileges of the then existing investors.
 For the purpose hereof the manager is obliged to send a written notice to all investors which must include the following minimum information:

 24.2.1 Full particulars of the subdivision or consolidation including-